Oven-Roasted Cranberry-Dijon Glazed Ham

-Ain’t nothin better than an oven-roasted glazed ham I say.
+Ain’t nothin better than an oven-roasted homemade ham glaze I say.
 This recipe uses fresh cranberries, meaning it’s perfect for the holiday season!
 I love the zing that the dijon mustard adds too.
-It’s super easy to throw together!
+This recipe that shows you how to glaze a ham is super easy to throw together!

 Out of sheer laziness, Eric and I have managed to convince our kids that “milk-water” is a thing.
 Like if they finish their milk at dinner and want some water, we don’t rinse out the cup.
 Tonight I poured Charlotte’s water for her and she goes, “It looks like a swamp!”
 Why yes dear.
 Yes it does.
 Drink up.